robertlevonyan/media-picker/README.md

  }.setPickerCloseListener { type: ItemType, uris: List<Uri> ->
    // Getting the result
    when (type) {
-            ItemModel.ITEM_CAMERA -> /* do something with the photo you've taken */
+            ItemType.Camera -> /* do something with the photo you've taken */
+            ItemType.Video -> /* do something with the video you've recorded */
-            ItemModel.ITEM_GALLERY -> /* do something with the images you've chosen */
+            is ItemType.ImageGallery -> /* do something with the images you've chosen */
-            ItemModel.ITEM_VIDEO -> /* do something with the video you've recorded */
+            is ItemType.AudioGallery -> /* do something with the audios you've chosen */
-            ItemModel.ITEM_VIDEO_GALLERY -> /* do something with the videos you've chosen */
+            is ItemType.VideoGallery -> /* do something with the videos you've chosen */
-            ItemModel.ITEM_FILES -> /* do something with the files you've chosen */
+            is ItemType.Files -> /* do something with the files you've chosen */
         }
  }.show()
 ```